 Major items still to be addressed include translations of content into Arabic, Portuguese, and Swahili for relevant nations.

-Filed under: Uncategorized | Comments Off
+Filed under: Uncategorized | Comments Off on Phase II of Site Development Now Complete

 In a recent article on the Tanzanian Daily News Online, Dr. Ali Mzige asks why men are so far behind their womenfolk in ensuring testing for prostate cancer as compared to breast cancer.
 Good question Dr. Mzige!

-Filed under: Uncategorized | Tagged: Screening | Leave a Comment »
+Filed under: Uncategorized | Tagged: Screening | Leave a comment »